Trail of Tears: Seminole resistance

 As the realization that the Seminoles would resist relocation sank in, Florida began preparing for war.
 The St. Augustine Militia asked the War Department for the loan of 500 muskets.
 Five hundred volunteers were mobilized under Brig.
 Gen. Richard K. Call.
 Indian war parties raided farms and settlements, and families fled to forts, large towns, or out of the territory altogether.
 A war party led by Osceola captured a Florida militia supply train, killing eight of its guards and wounding six others.
 Most of the goods taken were recovered by the militia in another fight a few days later.
-Sugar plantations along the Atlantic coast south of St. Augustine were destroyed, with many of the slaves on the plantations joining the Seminoles.
+Sugar plantations were destroyed, with many of the slaves on the plantations joining the Seminoles.

 Other war chiefs such as Halleck Tustenuggee, Jumper, and Black Seminoles Abraham and John Horse continued the Seminole resistance against the army.
 The war ended, after a full decade of fighting, in 1842.
 The U.S. government is estimated to have spent about $20,000,000 on the war, ($ today).
 Many Indians were forcibly exiled to Creek lands west of the Mississippi; others retreated into the Everglades.
 In the end, the government gave up trying to subjugate the Seminole in their Everglades redoubts and left fewer than 500 Seminoles in peace.
 Other scholars state that at least several hundred Seminoles remained in the Everglades after the Seminole Wars.

 As a result of the Seminole Wars, the surviving Seminole band of the Everglades claims to be the only federally recognized Indian nation which never relinquished sovereignty or signed a peace treaty with the United States.

 In general the American people tended to view the Indian resistance as unwarranted.
 An article published by the Virginia Enquirer on January 26, 1836, called the "Hostilities of the Seminoles", assigned all the blame for the violence that came from the Seminole's resistance to the Seminoles themselves.
 The article accuses the Indians of not staying true to their word—the promises they supposedly made in the treaties and negotiations from the Indian Removal Act.